Guide To the Best Art Museums in Spain

-Here's my guide to the very best museums in Spain.
+Here's my guide to the very best museums in Spain, for your Spanish bucket list.
 Some of these Spanish museums are world class.
 Some are amazing single artist museums, which I just adore.
 Some are vastly underrated museums that dazzle the eyes and senses.

 1. The Prado, Madrid